Rickyoung221/Rickyoung221/README.md

 In this profile, you probably can find:
 - Personal work for assigments and projects of some CS courses. (ah, hope it is legal)
 - Some personal projects include frontend (React, angular..), backend.
-- (In the future) Personal Cookbook 🍚 （Written in Chinese since most of them are Chinese food)
 - Some group projects in hackathon.

 Peace and Love 💝. （Meanwhile, stay hungry, stay foolish. )